 The John C. Rouman Lecture Series Advisory Board

-J. C. Rouman Lecture Board: Harriet Fertik, Fr.
-Constantine Desrosiers, the Honorable William Gardner, Dean Reginald Wilburn, Christos and Mary Papoutsy, Paul Properzio, John Rouman, R. Scott Smith and Stephen Trzaskoma.
+J. C. Rouman Lecture Board: Susan Curry, Fr.
+Constantine Desrosiers, the Honorable William Gardner, Selma Naccach-Hoff, Christos and Mary Papoutsy, Paul Properzio, R. Scott Smith, and Richard Clairmont.

 Girls Gone Good: Experiencing Female Virtue in the Roman House

-This lecture was delivered on October 15, 2015 by Kristina Milnor, Professor of Classics and Ancient Studies at Barnard College in New York City.
-The lecture is part of the John C. Rouman Classical Lecture Series.
+by Kristina Milnor, Professor of Classics and Ancient Studies at Barnard College in New York City.

 The Spring 2015 John C. Rouman Classical Lecture